 Speaking of research, a good way to get a sense of how you can structure your title tags is by researching how your competitors are constructing their title tags.
 Take note of which keywords they’re utilizing so that you can implement them as well.
 Then, insert one or two of your page’s most important keywords within the title tag—this will help Google better index the page into the correct category.

 Don’t forget: your title tags should be compelling and user friendly.
 Regardless of what you decide to optimize for, try your best to include your company name at the end of the title tag, separated by a dash or a vertical bar.

 Meta descriptions take the next level up from the title in describing what the page is about.
 As you write the meta description, ask yourself: how can I best capture what this page is about?
 Meta descriptions should summarize the content on the page in 50 to 300 words.
 If it gets any longer, Google is likely to cut off your text mid-sentence, so always try to stick to the word limit and preview the SERP before saving.

 Another good practice is to include a couple of significant keywords once or twice but avoid keyword stuffing.
 Just as much as the copy on your page, the meta description should provide a snippet of valuable information to the reader.

-If you’re looking for further guidance on improving your online presence, TruBrand is here for you!
+If you’re looking for further guidance to improve your website’s SERPs and online presence, TruBrand is here for you!
 We offer a variety of interactive marketing services, including social media optimization and SEO.
 Our team will be there every step of the way.
 If you want to take your marketing to the next level, let’s chat.